 Calendar for Student Applicants

-September 14: Complete application due to ISU’s FPA, Dr. Johnson, for further review.
-This is a Fulbright requirement.
-Once application is deemed to be complete, Dr. Johnson shares it with the volunteer campus committee, which is composed of two or three professors and community members, in addition to Dr. Johnson.
+Mid-September: Complete application due to ISU’s Fulbright Program Adviser, Alan Johnson, for further review, as required by the Fulbright Program.
+Once the application is judged to be complete, Dr. Johnson shares it with the volunteer campus committee, which is composed of two or three professors and community members, in addition to Dr. Johnson.

-Mid-September to late-September: Applicants interviewed by campus committee.
+Late September or October 1: Applicants interviewed by campus committee, with all parts of the application draft in place, including recommendations.
+The interviews are not meant to exclude applicants, only strengthen their prospects.
 Interview schedules are set up through email, and usually take place on a single day (possibly Saturday).
-Be sure that those writing your recommendation letters have prepared them, or are certain to do so by October 7.
-Please ask your letter-writers to share the letters with Dr. Johnson (firstname.lastname@example.org) before uploading them to the system.
+Be sure that those writing your recommendation letters have prepared them, or are certain to do so at least 3 days before the October national deadline.
+Please ask your letter-writers to (1) consult Fulbright’s suggestions about writing the letter, and (2) share the letter with Dr. Johnson (firstname.lastname@example.org) before uploading them to the system.